Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 1. Approval of Entertainment and Other Expenses

 1. Entertainment must be arranged at reasonable cost, involving individuals at a number appropriate to the significance of the event.
-Acceptable purposes for entertaining normally involve an NSCC guest, visitor, group of students or stakeholders.
+Acceptable purposes for entertaining normally involve an NSCC guest, group of potential students, alumni, donors or other stakeholders.

 2. Meals

 1. Meals with college stakeholders, guests, governors, alumni, prospective employees, professional colleagues and donors are acceptable when the strategic directions of the organization are being discussed.
-As noted above, SLF members who are responsible for the budget, can submit meal receipts for college business purposes, without prior approval for up to a maximum of $1,000 (pre-tax).
-In excess of this amount, documented pre-approval is required from an executive member.
+CLF members who are responsible for the budget can submit meal receipts for college business purposes, without prior approval up to a maximum of $100 (pre-tax); SLF members up to a maximum of $1,000 (pre-tax).
+In excess of $1,000 (pre-tax), documented pre-approval from an executive member is required.

 3. Catering and Meetings